Characterizing Regular Lagrangians by Lefschetz Fibration: Main Theorem

 .\\ In the above picture first we consider the right side cube, i.e, $P$.
 The integrands are non-zero only on the shaded region in the picture.
 So we try to determine the signs of the integrands in this region.\\

 Obviously $A^2+B^2\geq 0$.
 So consider the sum of first and forth term as above, i.e, the equation

 Obviously it is bigger than or equal to zero.
 So let us determine the sign of Now observe that for large $k$ the range of $|x_j|$ is very small.
-So the sign of $-y_j\partial_{x_j}(\beta_1)$ determines the sign if we translate the origin as shown in the picture above.
-Observe that on the shaded region $\beta_1$ with respect to $x_j$ is increasing.
+So the sign of $-y_j\partial_{x_j}(\beta_1)$ determines the sign if we translate the origin as shown in the picture above which is possible by \ref{translation}.
+Observe that on the cube P (see the picture) the part of the shaded region of cube P touching the center cube, here $\beta_1$ with respect to $x_j$ is increasing.
 Hence $\partial_{x_j}\beta_1\geq 0$.
 So $-y_j\partial_{x_j}(\beta_1)<0$ as on the intersection of the stable manifold and the shaded region, $y_j>0$.
 So this integrand is negative on the shaded region.\\

 Now consider the second and the third integrands.
 The second integrand contains a factor Observe that the third integrand contains a factor $(x_j\partial_{y_j}-y_j\partial_{x_j})(\beta_2)$.
 So we compute Now as above the sign is determined by $-y_j\partial_{x_j}\beta_2$.
 But this time we have $\beta_2$ instead of $\beta_1$, which is decreasing on the shaded region.
 So $-y_j\partial_{x_j}\beta_2>0$.
 Hence the sign is negative. \\